Ndivhoniswani/Empower-Farmers-with-Actionable-Insights/README.md

 9. **Identifying Influential Factors**: Analyzed feature importance to uncover the key elements driving standard yield fluctuations, enhancing interpretation and decision-making.

-10. **Future-Ready Predictive Insights**: Armed with a high-accuracy model, confidently predict standard yield, bridging the gap between farmers and buyers in the dynamic agriculture market.
+10. **Future-Ready Predictive Insights**: Armed with a high-accuracy model, confidently predict standard yield, bridging the gap between farmers and stakeholders in the dynamic agriculture market.

 ### Tools